vduruiss/SROpNet/README.md

 <br />

-We first consider the case where all the data samples correspond to the same Reynolds number Re = 20, but different initial states
+We first consider the case where all the data samples correspond to the same Reynolds number Re = 20, but with different initial states

 https://github.com/vduruiss/SROpNet/assets/81578633/80483af3-d4cc-4158-8b5b-66c702738e9f